qmk/qmk_firmware/readme.md

 # Customizing, building, and flashing your keymap

+In every keymap folder, the following files are recommended:

+* `config.h` - the options to configure your keymap
+* `keymap.c` - all of your keymap code, required
+* `Makefile` - the features of QMK that are enabled, required to run `make` in your keymap folder
+* `readme.md` - a description of your keymap, how others might use it, and explanations of features

 ## The `make` command

 The `make` command is how you compile the firmware into a .hex file, which can be loaded by a dfu programmer (like dfu-progammer via `make dfu`) or the [Teensy loader](https://www.pjrc.com/teensy/loader.html) (only used with Teensys).
 You can run `make` from the root (`/`), your keyboard folder (`/keyboards/<keyboard>/`), or your keymap folder (`/keyboards/<keyboard>/keymaps/<keymap>/`) if you have a `Makefile` there (see the example [here](/doc/keymap_makefile_example.mk)).

 By default, this will generate a `<keyboard>_<keymap>.hex` file in whichever folder you run `make` from.
 These files are ignored by git, so don't worry about deleting them when committing/creating pull requests.
-Your .hex file will also be available on qmk.fm/keyboards/<keyboard>/keymaps/<keymap> in case first-time users are having trouble compiling, and just want to flash a layout.
+Your .hex file will also be available on qmk.fm/keyboards/<keyboard>/keymaps/<keymap>/.

+Below are some definitions that will be useful:

 * The "root" (`/`) folder is the qmk_firmware folder, in which are `doc`, `keyboard`, `quantum`, etc.
 * The "keyboard" folder is any keyboard project's folder, like `/keyboards/planck`.